Motor Vehicle Accident FAQ

 12) What if dangerous road conditions cause my accident?

 If bad road design, debris in the road or other dangerous road conditions cause you to suffer an accident, you might be able to hold the government entity responsible for road maintenance liable for your injuries.
 There are limitations on government liability called governmental immunities but these immunities are not absolute.
-You should speak with a Fort Lauderdale auto accident lawyer to learn more about your right to file a claim against the government.
+You should speak with a car accident attorney in West Palm Beach to learn more about your right to file a claim against the government.

 13) What if I am involved in an accident with a truck driver?